kubernetes/enhancements/keps/sig-autoscaling/853-configurable-hpa-scale-velocity/README.md

 - `scaleUp` specifies the rules which are used to control scaling behavior while scaling up.
   - `stabilizationWindowSeconds` - this value indicates the amount of time the HPA controller should consider previous recommendations to prevent flapping of the number of replicas.
-  - `selectPolicy` can be `min` or `max` and specifies which value from the policies should be selected.
-The `max` value is used by default.
+  - `selectPolicy` can be `Min`, `Max` or `Disabled` and specifies which value from the policies should be selected.
+The `Max` value is used by default.
   - `policies` a list of policies which regulate the amount of scaling.
 Each item has the following fields
-    - `type` can have the value `pods` or `percent` which indicates the allowed changed in terms of absolute number of pods or percentage of current replicas.
+    - `type` can have the value `Pods` or `Percent` which indicates the allowed changed in terms of absolute number of pods or percentage of current replicas.
     - `periodSeconds` the amount of time in seconds for which the rule should hold true.
     - `value` the value for the policy
 - `scaleDown` similar to the `scaleUp` but specifies the rules for scaling down.

 A user will specify the parameters for the HPA, thus controlling the HPA logic.

 The `selectPolicy` field indicates which policy should be applied.
-By default the `max` policy is chosen or in other words while scaling up the highest possible number of replicas is used and while scaling down the lowest possible number of replicas is chosen.
+By default the `Max` policy is chosen or in other words while scaling up the highest possible number of replicas is used and while scaling down the lowest possible number of replicas is chosen.

 If the user does not specify `policies` for either `scaleUp` or `scaleDown` then default value for that policy is used (see the [Default Values] [] section below).
-Setting the `value` to `0` for `scaleUp` or `scaleDown` disables scaling in that direction.

 [Default Values]: #default-values
 [Stabilization Window]: #stabilization-window